-For instance, the consumer with the score of 680 would take nine months of good credit history to recover.
-The person with the score of 780 would need three years to rebuild from that one late mortgage payment.
+For instance, the consumer with a score of 680 would take nine months of good credit history to recover.
+The person with a score of 780 would need three years to rebuild from that one late mortgage payment.

 The good news is that not every single late payment will be reported to reporting bureaus.
 If your payment is less than 30 days late (for some lenders, if it's less than 60 days late), it probably won't be reported at all.
 So the faster you can catch up and bring your accounts current, the better off you'll be.

 With all this said, some negative credit information, like a high debt-to-credit ratio, can be remedied almost immediately.
 As soon as you lower that ratio, your score will start to rise.
 So look into these steps for improving your credit score for the quickest possible path to boosting yours.